Managing Circumferential Belt Lipectomy Surgery Scars

 Areas Targeted

-A belt lipectomy (lower body lift surgery) targets loose skin and excess fat in several body areas at once.
+A Circumferential Belt Lipectomy targets loose skin and excess fat in several body areas at once.

 Abdomen

-A belt lipectomy includes a traditional abdominoplasty (full tummy tuck).
-Your surgeon can tighten saggy skin on the upper and lower abdomen through the waistline incision.
+A Circumferential Belt Lipectomy Surgery includes a traditional abdominoplasty.
+Your surgeon can tighten the skin on the upper and lower abdomen through the waistline incision.
 The end result is a tighter and firmer look with fewer skin folds and residual fat deposits.
 Like a traditional abdominoplasty, your surgeon can also repair abdominal muscle separation, a common trait among formerly obese patients as well as those who have been pregnant in the past.

-Even after reaching a healthy weight, the hips tend to store more fat than other areas of the body.
+Even after reaching your preferred weight, the hips tend to store more fat than other areas of the body.
 At the same time, it can be one of the more challenging areas to reduce through diet and exercise.
 Likewise, excessive skin often accumulates in the hips after a patient successfully loses several kilos.
-With its circumferential incision around the midsection, a belt lipectomy smooths and tones the hips for a more contoured body shape.
+With its circumferential incision around the midsection, a belt lipectomy removes and tightens skin circumferentially around the abdomen.

 Mons Pubis